 As eye opening as it was to see the course for the first time in 1999, I was even more flabbergasted to get to play it after winning a spot in the media-day lottery, which credentialed journalists are eligible for once every seven years.
 It was a surreal feeling to finally be faced with the same shots I’ve seen hundreds of times on TV.
 Of course, it went by way too fast.

 After slowly driving down Magnolia Lane, I ride past the logo of yellow pansies in Founders Circle to the club-drop area where a line of caddies in the their trademark white jump suits wait to be assigned.
 My caddie, Todd, introduces himself and tells me he’ll meet me at the range.
 I’m so excited I even pass on the free Danish and coffee.

 The 40 or so lucky lottery winners tee off from the Member Tees on the 1st and 10th holes starting around 7:10.
-I go off the 10th at 8:02 with my good friend Mike Arkush, the golf editor from Yahoo!
-Sports, along with Jay Coffin from Golfweek and Ed McCarthy from CNN Radio.
+I go off the 10th at 8:02 with my good friend Mike Arkush, along with Jay Coffin from and Ed McCarthy, all other media figures.
 The fact that both Mike and I were selected and then got paired together was pure luck (we think).
 It made the day just that much more special to have an old friend with whom to share the round—and talk about it for years to come.
 The golf gods were definitely looking out for us.